What is an Independent Living Center?

 Centers for Independent Living help people with disabilities reach their goals through peer counseling, skills training, advocacy, and information and referral.
 Centers may also provide a range of other services such as housing referrals, communication help, support groups, transportation, health information and much more.
 They also serve as a strong consumer voice on a wide range of national, state and local issues.

-What is the relationship of IL Centers to the MRC?
+What is the relationship of ILCs to the MRC?

-MRC's Community Living Services support the operation and staffing of all 11 Independent Living Centers with federal and state ILC funding.
-MRC staff monitor and evaluate the performance of IL Centers and also fund a variety of services delivered by a Center.
-Call the Center nearest you to find out how to receive these supportive, informative and life changing services.
+MRC's Community Living Services support the operation and staffing of 11 Independent Living Centers statewide with federal and state ILC funding.
+MRC staff monitor and evaluate the performance of Independent Living Centers and also fund a variety of services delivered by a center.